-Our Data Science Graduate Programme offers a unique opportunity to start a career in data science.
-It looks for talented individuals with a passion for data, so organisations can build their skills and help shape the future of data science in the public sector.
+Our Data Science Graduate Programme offers a unique opportunity to develop sought-after data science skills.
+It is aimed at talented individuals with a passion for data and enables individuals and organisations to build their skills and help shape the future of data science in the public sector.

 What will I do?